ooples/pine_script_docs/source/language/Built-ins.rst

   `color.new() <https://www.tradingview.com/pine-script-reference/v5/#fun_color{dot}rgb>`__,
   `color.rgb() <https://www.tradingview.com/pine-script-reference/v5/#fun_color{dot}new>`__, etc.

-Some functions do not return a result but are used for their side effect, which means they do something, even if they don't return a result:
+Some functions do not return a result but are used for their side effects, which means they do something, even if they don't return a result:

 - Functions used as a declaration statement defining one of three types of Pine scripts, and its properties.
 Each script must begin with a call to one of these functions:
   `indicator() <https://www.tradingview.com/pine-script-reference/v5/#fun_indicator>`__,